|

 Denis

-Denis, France (now a northern suburb of Paris).
-You will find here
+France (now a northern suburb of Paris).
+Along with the relics of St.

-almost all the remains of French monarchs from Dagobert I on.
-During
+the remains of French monarchs from Dagobert I on.
+During the French

-the French Revolution, the contents of the tombs were emptied into a
+Revolution, the contents of the tombs were emptied into a mass grave,

-mass grave, but were later recovered and put into a large ossuary
+but were later recovered and put into a large ossuary inside the

 Toulouse